jcbyte/fuckasm/README.md

 # fuckasm

-An optimized Brainfuck to 64-bit x86-64 NASM compiler written in Rust.
+An optimised Brainfuck to 64-bit x86-64 NASM compiler written in Rust.

 ## Usage